 Best Interest of the Child

 As a parent, deciding what is in the best interests of your children will be among the most important decisions you will ever make.
-Some of those decisions will come easily, but many others will be challenging for both parties.
-Of course, there is a strong emotional component in every child custody case, whether decisions are made for one child or several children.
-When custody is contested, the stresses, delays, and costs associated with court proceedings can increase exponentially.
+Some of those decisions will come quickly, but many others will be challenging for both parties.
+Of course, there is a vital emotional component in every child custody case, whether decisions are made for one child or several children.
+When custody is contested, the stresses, delays, and costs of court proceedings can increase exponentially.

-Before getting started, note that in Texas law, the term “child custody” is not used.
+Before getting started, note that the term "child custody" is not used in Texas law.
 In its place is conservatorship.
-Having said that, it is not uncommon to hear even attorneys use the term child custody because of its common use and recognition in society.
+It is not uncommon to hear even attorneys use the term child custody because of its everyday use and recognition in society.